 The board of a small business is often involved in day to day work.
 They may struggle to separate working “on” rather than “in” the business, finding it hard to draw the line between “on” and “in” without clear responsibilities for oversight and approvals.
 As a result, leaders may not have a clear picture of the overall situation.
 Control and decision-making may become more difficult.
 Overlaps and inconsistencies can cause friction and create risk.
 Key people may need to be involved in more handholding, planning and decisions.
 Instead of organised control, key people plug the gaps.

-Advantage of Tackling Key Man Risk Early
+Early Advantage of Tackling Key Man Risk

 The nature of risk is that it may or may not happen.
 Creating systems and retaining information and knowledge reduces many of the risks linked to losing a key person.
-Losing a key person will still hurt, however it will be easier recover with the right systems in place.
-That means that there is an advantage of tackling key person risk early, as the business will become more resilient and scalable.
+Losing a key person will still hurt, however it will be easier to recover with the right systems in place.
+That means that there is an advantage of tackling key person risk early, as the business will become more resilient and scaleable.

 We’ve explored six areas from governance to systems to manage key person risk.
 You can plan to address issues to strengthen the business once you’ve identified the risks.
 Of course, taking early and incremental steps improves the business and reduces bigger problems further down the road.

 For leaders that want to grow and scale, addressing key person risk is likely to be closely aligned with business goals.
 They might want to develop robust systems as part of building a growing business.
 Key person risk is a good starting point as it looks at building a foundation around key activities.

 Some leaders, anxious about what might happen to their business, struggle to think through the problem; others feel overwhelmed by all the steps; and a few feel frustrated that they’re just not moving fast enough.
 Meet with me for a free 30-minute virtual call and let’s work together to explore the best way forward for you and your business.